 In accordance with Article 52 (1) of the IFR, Member States shall ensure that IFs which do not meet the criteria referred to in point (a) of Article 32 (4) disclose the Company's Investment Policy.
 IFs which meet the criteria specified under the Law and Article 32(4) of the IFD, whose on-and-off balance sheet assets on average over the 4 year period are less than €100 million are exempted from the disclosure of information on Investment Policy.

-The Company's average on-and off-balance sheet assets for the preceding four-year period are less than €100 million and therefore, the Company is exempted from the disclosures requirement relating to the disclosure of the Company's Investment Policy.
+During 2024, the Company's average on-and off-balance sheet assets for the preceding four-year period exceeded EUR 100 million.